Middle Tennessee Scheduled Lane Closures

 The resurfacing on I-24 from MM 0.0 at the TN/KY state line to MM 5.0.
 Including concrete ramp repairs at the Exit 1, Trenton Road both east and west bound ramps.

-- Nightly, 8 p.m. – 5 a.m., There will be nighttime lane closures both EB and WB for milling and paving operations.
+- Nightly, 8 p.m. – 5 a.m., (Excl.
+Weekends) There will be nighttime lane closures both EB and WB for milling and paving operations.
 One lane to remain open at all times.

 ROBERTSON COUNTY, I-65